SkylerA/chatgpt-flashcard-generator/README.md

 ## Motivation

-While prepping for some coding interviews, I wanted to refresh my knowledge of some languages I hadn't used in awhile.
+I wanted to refresh my knowledge of some languages I hadn't used in awhile.
 Instead of reading all the docs, I thought ChatGPT might do a good job of coming up with some quick topics to review and if you asked it to format it with the [details disclosure element](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/details) you'd have instant flashcards.

 ## Basic Plan